ryanotron/udsdc_p8_pid/README.md

 ## Configuration

 There are two PID controllers inside, one to control steering and another to control throttle.
 You can specify their gains, along with other parameters, with a parameter file.
-The parameter file must be named `params.txt` and placed in the root folder of the source code (one directory above `build`).
+The default parameter file must be named `params.txt` and placed in the root folder of the source code (one directory above `build`).

 For project submission purpose, the default values in `params.txt` is the one submitted.

+To run the program with another parameter file, specify its relative path (from where the executable is), for example `$ ./pid ../params03.txt`.
+When no parameter file is specified, the default `params.txt` will be used.

 `steer` line contains gains for steering and `throttle` line contains gains for throttle, both in order: proportional, integral, differential.